JVital2013/vitality-goes/docs/config.md

 * **emwin.ini**: Stores information about the emwin images you want to display.
 This file has no effect on emwin text that is displayed, and does not need changed if you're switching between GOES-16 and 18.
 * **abi.ini**: Contains information about your full-disk images.
 If you're doing any Sanchez renders, I'd put them in this file as well
 * **meso.ini**: Contains information about your mesoscale images.
 * **l2.ini**: Contains infromation about your ABI Level 2 products.
 These images contain information about estimated rainfall, land surface temp, sea surface temp, and more.
-Note that goestools does not receive these unless your goesproc config is set up to do so.
-The sample config in this repository is configured correctly, but if you're not saving these files, simply leave l2.ini empty.
+Note that goestools does not receive these unless your goesproc config is set up to do so, and SatDump is currently not supported.
+The sample goesproc config in this repository is configured correctly, but if you're not saving these files, delete l2.ini.

 These ini files are parsed with the php [parse_ini_file](https://www.php.net/manual/en/function.parse-ini-file.php) function, so any comments must begin with a semicolon (;).